Author Attend Times

 - You will receive an email notification from AIHA prior to the conference indicating the number of your bulletin board in the poster area.
-Find your bulletin board and hang your poster.
+Find your bulletin board, and hang your poster.
 DO NOT hang your poster on any board other than the number you are assigned to.
-If you have any questions about where to hang your poster, please see Kathryn Christoe in the Speaker Ready Room on-site or email Kathryn Christoe.
+If you have any questions about where to hang your poster, please see or email Kathryn Christoe in the Speaker Ready Room on-site.

-- Presenters are responsible for the development, shipment, and display of all poster-related materials.
-AIHA is not responsible for and cannot hold any poster materials on-site.
+- AIHA is not responsible for and cannot hold any poster materials on-site.

 Poster Specifications & Suggestions